lavanet/lava-sdk/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+If you have an idea for improving this project, you can create a pull request by forking the repository.

-Don't forget to give the project a star!
-Thanks again!
+Your support and involvement are greatly appreciated.
+Feel free to give the project a star to show your support. <b>Thank you for your contribution! </b>

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)